ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.2.0-node-operators-guide.md

 ```

 {{< admonition warning >}}
-You must also remove these three options from your configuration which are no longer supported:
+You must also remove these three related options from your configuration which are no longer supported:

 ```yaml
 # bcrypt hash of the admin password to get the security token